mcserversoft/documentation/docs/faq.md

 ## The server works but when sending commands to the console nothing happens/The stop button doesn't work {#-faq-console-commands-fail}

 Open your server's settings (cogwheel icon on the dashboard) and open the advanced tab.
-At the end of the Java startup line, append `-Djline.terminal=jline.UnsupportedTerminal`.<br/>
+At the end of the Java startup line, append `--nojline`.<br/>
-If this doesn't fix it, or if the server gives you an error like "unknow java argument", use `--nojline` instead.
+If this doesn't fix it, or if the server gives you an error like "unknow java argument", use `-Djline.terminal=jline.UnsupportedTerminal` instead.

 ## error: unable to access jarfile